Moana (2016 film): Critical response

 Joe Morgenstern of The Wall Street Journal proclaimed that "Moana is beautiful in more ways than I can tell, thanks to the brilliance of more animators than I could count."
 Animator Eric Goldberg received praise from critics and audiences for his hand-drawn animation of Maui's tattoos, which they claimed "stole the show" from the actual CGI-animated motion picture.
 Wai Chee Dimock, writing in the Los Angeles Review of Books, compared the ocean in Moana to the one in "The Water Baby", a short story by Jack London, saying that both are animated: one, by the tension between digital and analog animation, and the other, by the tension between an encroaching future and a past in retreat still capable of pushing back.

 Christy Lemire of RogerEbert.com gave the film three-and-a-half out of four stars, stating "...its dazzling visuals, catchy tunes, enjoyable performances, clever running gags and overall sense of fun.
 It's all there, and—except for a few scary moments—it'll delight viewers of all ages."
 Peter Debruge of Variety praised the film, calling it "a return to the heights of the Disney Renaissance".

 Critics also lauded Moana for centering on a strong female protagonist whose narrative is not confined to finding a Prince Charming, a contrast to princess characters of past Disney films.
 Brent Lang of Variety wrote, "Whereas earlier Disney heroines waited around for their prince to come and save the day, Moana takes it upon herself to embark on a perilous oceanic voyage in order to lift her island home from a curse.
 It's the kind of adventuring that would have been left for the guys in Disney films of yore...
 Her journey is about finding herself, not landing a husband".

+A 2026 article published in The Guardian explored the similarities between the film to the 1926 documentary "Moana".
+A silent film by Robert J. Flahrety set in Samoa.
+According to the article film historian Bruce Posner and academic Dionne Fonoti claim the earlier documentary may have influenced the cultural and philosophic theme of the Disney film.